survivejs/webpack-book/manuscript/01_introduction.md

 The book is an on-going effort and I welcome feedback through various channels discussed below.
 I expand the guide based on demand to make it serve you as well as I can.
 You can even contribute fixes of your own to the book as the source is available.

 A part of the profit goes towards funding the development of the tool itself.
-It also enables this type of work.

 ## Getting Support